Mika Nakashima: 2011–2015: Real, Zutto Suki Datta, and film roles

 On January 30, 2013, Nakashima's seventh studio album, Real, was released.
 This year she also debuted as voice actress, as she starred the role of Lucy Wilde —originally voiced by Kristen Wiig— in the Japanese dub for the animated movie Despicable Me 2.
 In March 2014, Nakashima released her first cover album, entitled Zutto Suki Datta: All My Covers, which included previously released and known covers from her, including "Amazing Grace", "Oborozukiyo: Inori", "I Love You", and new songs as well, including a cover from Dreams Come True's "Yasashii Kiss o Shite".
 This same month she also collaborated with rapper Dohzi-T in a song titled "Dare yori mo", which was included on his album T's Music.
 On June 4, 2014, Nakashima released the collaboration single "Fighter" along with Miliyah Kato, which was chosen to be the theme song for the Japanese version of American film The Amazing Spider-Man 2.
 A remixed version of the song was also included in the compilation album One Love, One Rhythm for the 2014 FIFA World Cup, as Asia's theme song for this sports event.

 A live tour titled "Mika Nakashima Concert Tour the Best Dears Tears" was held in 2015, showcasing songs from the albums Dears and Tears.
 On March 4, a new collection album named ~Healing Collection~ Relaxin was released, which included a compilation of poetry tracks.
 After a hiatus of five years, she made a comeback to acting on September 11 in the TBS TV drama Omotesando High School Chorus Club.
 On November 11, she started a new project group titled Mika Ranmaru and held a live event to unveil it.
 She also made appearances on Miyuki Nakajima Respect Live Utaen on the November 23 and 29, 2015.

+On January 28, 2026, Nakashima released the full-length album Stage - The Musical in My Head.